New Algebraic Points on Curves: Proof of Theorem

-Most importantly for us, we shall need a theorem of Bhargava, Taniguchi and Thorne \cite[Theorem 1.3]{BTT} that counts cubic fields, ordered by discriminant, with local specifications.
+We shall need a theorem of Bhargava, Taniguchi and Thorne \cite[Theorem 1.3]{BTT} that counts cubic fields, ordered by discriminant, with local specifications.
 The following two corollaries are easy consequences of that theorem. \begin{cor} Let $T$ be a finite set of primes.
-Write $N_T(X)$ for the number of isomorphism classes of cubic fields $K$ satisfying \begin{enumerate}[(i)] \item $\lvert \Delta_K \rvert \le X$; \item $\ord_p(\Delta_K)=0$ for all $p \in T$. \end{enumerate} Then
+Write $N_T(X)$ for the number of isomorphism classes of cubic fields $L$ satisfying \begin{enumerate}[(i)] \item $\lvert \Delta_L \rvert \le X$; \item $\ord_p(\Delta_L)=0$ for all $p \in T$. \end{enumerate} Then

 where